-National Insurance.
 National Insurance contributions are paid to the government out of the housekeeper’s gross salary.
-The employer makes those deductions, unless the housekeeper is self employed, in which case they pay their contributions directly.
+The employer makes those deductions, unless the housekeeper is self-employed.
+In which case they pay their contributions directly.

-Tax.
 The employer also pays tax to the government out of the gross salary.
-Self employed housekeepers pay their tax at the end of the year, so they have to manage their own accounts and tax submission.
+Self-employed housekeepers pay their tax at the end of the year.
+So they have to manage their own accounts and tax submission.

 There are additional costs such as:

-Pension.
-If you employ staff in the UK, even in domestic settings, you are legally obliged to pay into a pension fund for them, unless your employee chooses to opt out.
-This adds up to between £500 – £750 a year in pension contributions for a full time housekeeper.
+If you employ staff in the UK, even in domestic settings, you are legally obliged to pay into a pension fund for them.
+Unless your employee chooses to opt-out.
+This adds up to between £500 – £750 a year in pension contributions for a full-time housekeeper.

-Redundancy pay.
-After more than two years’ service, staff are entitled to one week’s pay for every year worked, rising to one-and-a-half weeks for the over-forties.
+After more than two years’ service, staff is entitled to one week’s pay for every year worked.
+This rises to one-and-a-half weeks for the over-forties.
 This is not reclaimable.

 How can Polo & Tweed help?

-Polo & Tweed take the stress out of hiring a full time housekeeper!
-We can help you with the entire recruitment process, advise you on current market rates of pay and make sure you get the best deal and best housekeeper for your home.
-We can also advise you on the best pay roll services and ways to manage contracts and employment taxes.
+Polo & Tweed take the stress out of hiring a full-time housekeeper!
+We can help you with the entire recruitment process.
+As well as advise you on current market rates of pay.
+And also to make sure you get the best deal and best housekeeper for your home.
+We can advise you on the best payroll services and ways to manage contracts and employment taxes.
 It can be complicated, but we are here to remove the worry from the process!